GSA/idmanagement.gov/_arch/services.md

 {% include alert-info.html heading = "Do you have a debit card with a chip or a smartphone with a SIM card?" content="These are both examples of similar technology that we use every day in our lives and help us secure information.
 You can't use your PIV credential to withdraw money, nor do you use your debit card to log in to your computer or federal applications—but you can see how similar technology is used every day." %}

 Most applications that use PIV credentials leverage information stored on the chip and we call this information the _logical elements_.
-These elements are defined in the [NIST Special Publication 800-73 series document.](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf){:target="_blank"}{:rel="noopener noreferrer"}
+These elements are defined in the [NIST Special Publication 800-73 series document.](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}

 The following electronic elements authenticate the PIV credential as a device: